sarthaksem/Hexagonal-Fire-Effect/README.md

 This project is a mesmerizing hexagonal fire effect implemented in [insert programming language or framework].
 It creates a visually stunning display resembling a fiery inferno using hexagonal shapes.

 ## Features
-• Realistic Fire Simulation: The hexagonal fire effect simulates the appearance of flickering flames with a dynamic color palette.
+• Realistic Fire Simulation: The hexagonal fire effect simulates the appearance of flickering flames with a dynamic color palette.\n
 • Customizable Parameters: Adjust parameters such as flame intensity, color gradients, and animation speed to create different fire effects.
 • Hexagonal Grid: Utilizes a hexagonal grid layout to produce a unique and visually appealing fire animation.